kvebers/Born2BeRoot/README.md

 Advanced Package Tool, more commonly known as APT, is a collection of tools used to install, update, remove, and otherwise manage software packages on Debian and its derivative operating systems, including Ubuntu and Linux Mint.

+##### su -
+switches between users

+su , on the other hand, is an acronym for switch user or substitute user.
+You are basically switching to a particular user and you need the password for the user you are switching to.
+Most often, the user account you switch to is the root account but it can be any account on the system.

 ##### apt-get update -y // Install and updates the pacages for each outdated system
 ##### apt-get upgrade -y // Confirms the updates